 We have a number of training events throughout the week suitable for differing ages and abilities.

-The runs normally start out as a single group and split midway to provide a longer and shorter options.
 The shorter runs are approximately 3-5 miles, medium run 5-6 and the longer 7-8.
 Quicker members of the group double back at regular intervals, ensuring that the group stays together and no-one gets left behind.
 This also helps them improve as they will cover more miles, and can train at a quicker pace.
 Route details are often posted on the club’s Facebook Page prior to the run.

 Members also organise their own runs and recce race routes beforehand, getting a feel for the ground and distances involved.